 - Subcontractors input data digitally – No more chasing paperwork or deciphering messy spreadsheets.
 Subcontractors enter billing details directly into Planyard’s intuitive system, ensuring consistency and reducing administrative burden.

 - Centralized approvals and transparency – No more lost emails or scattered paperwork.
-Planyard keeps all pay applications in one place, allowing project managers, owners, and finance teams to review, approve, and track payments seamlessly.
+Planyard keeps all pay applications in one place, allowing project managers, owners, and finance teams to review, approve, and track payments in one place.
 Full visibility into the approval process means fewer delays and a smoother billing cycle.